 - 1. The duration and preservation of the fund - 2.
 The purposes of the Foundation and the donor-restricted endowment fund - 3.
 General economic conditions - 4.
-The possible effect of inflation and deflation

-- 5. The expected total return from income and the appreciation or depreciation of investments - 6.
+The possible effect of inflation and deflation - 5.
+The expected total return from income and the appreciation or depreciation of investments - 6.
 Other resources of the Foundation - 7.
 The investment policies of the Foundation

+The endowment includes both donor-restricted endowment funds and funds designated by the governing body to function as endowments (board-designated endowment funds).
 As required by generally accepted accounting principles, net assets associated with endowment funds, including funds designated by the board of directors to function as endowments, are classified and reported based upon the existence or absence of donor-imposed restrictions.
-The Foundation includes only donor restricted endowment funds.